pbrisson85/runReportsOnPrem/README.md

 - Priorities:

+  - Continue to refactor, Get to the point where there are only one set of postgres queries.
+Then get to the point where all routes and routines are refactored.
+THEN can build out the Joe B report by either adding a WHERE clause to every query or by making the tables dynamic and making an app that creates new tables that are pre-filtered.
+LIKELY will make a table of all the eligible items and then add a where clause to all queries.

   - Error: when drilling down on bySpeciesGroupProg, level 2 by either customer or item the total is not tying.
 I saw this on USA COD
   - Same thing with when I am getting detail on the customer drilldown.